 Some perennials are looking stressed, especially Lantana, which might have Lantana Lacebugs.
 Now is a good time to cut them back and fertilize them for a spectacular bloom throughout the fall.
 Don’t wait, as August is the best time to do this.
 Trim Salvia greggi back about 1/3 and fertilize as well.
-Roses will also give a stunning fall bloom if trimmed back by 1/3 and fertilized this month.
+Roses will give a spectacular fall bloom if trimmed back by 1/3 and fertilized this month, as well.

-Use organic fertilizer, such as Fox Farm Fruit and Flower or Fox Farm Rose Food, to avoid burning root systems.
-If you do use a soluble fertilizer, water plants well the night before, then apply soluble or time-release fertilizer the next morning.
-Water in time-release fertilizer right after application, and wash any granules off leaves.
+Use organic fertilizer, such as MicroLife 6-2-4 or Rose Glo , to avoid burning root systems.
+If you do use a soluble fertilizer, water plants well the night before, then apply soluble or time release fertilizer the next morning.
+Applying soluble fertilizer to dry soil may cause root-burn.
+Water-in time-release fertilizer right after application, and wash any granules off leaves as well.

 There is still time to plant green beans and lima beans for a fall crop, as well as corn, cucumber, and squash from seed.
 Transplants of eggplant and pepper may be set out this month as well.
 Try to rig up a shade from the west sun while getting these established.
+You’ll need to watch closely in this heat to keep them hydrated.
 Row cover will also deter caterpillars, which can be hard on new seedlings.

 Use clear plastic on areas left fallow to kill weed seeds and soil-borne disease.
 Irrigate the area you wish to “solarize”, then till it a few days later.
 Cover with clear plastic, securing the edges with soil to hold in the heat.
 Leave plastic on for 6 weeks of hot weather, then remove in the fall to plant your crops.